hmerali/speaktiles/README.md

-# 🎯 SpeakTiles - Multimodal AAC Web App
+#SpeakTiles - Multimodal AAC Web App

 A modern, accessible communication board web application that works offline and can be installed as a Progressive Web App (PWA).
 Perfect for nonverbal or minimally verbal users to communicate using customizable tiles and text-to-speech.

-## ✨ Features
+##  Features

-- **🎯 Communication Board**: Tap tiles to build sentences and speak them aloud
+- ** Communication Board**: Tap tiles to build sentences and speak them aloud
-- **🎤 Voice Input**: Use speech recognition to add words to your sentence
+- ** Voice Input**: Use speech recognition to add words to your sentence
-- **🔊 Text-to-Speech**: Built-in speech synthesis with multiple voice options
+- ** Text-to-Speech**: Built-in speech synthesis with multiple voice options
-- **📱 PWA Ready**: Install on your device for offline use
+- ** PWA Ready**: Install on your device for offline use
-- **🎨 Customizable**: Add/edit tiles, categories, colors, and emojis
+- ** Customizable**: Add/edit tiles, categories, colors, and emojis
-- **🔗 Shareable**: Generate QR codes and shareable links
+- ** Shareable**: Generate QR codes and shareable links
-- **📁 Import/Export**: Save and load board configurations as JSON files
+- ** Import/Export**: Save and load board configurations as JSON files
-- **♿ Accessible**: High contrast mode, keyboard navigation, and screen reader support
+- ** Accessible**: High contrast mode, keyboard navigation, and screen reader support
-- **🌐 Offline First**: Works without internet connection
+- ** Offline First**: Works without internet connection
-- **📱 Responsive**: Optimized for desktop, tablet, and mobile devices
+- ** Responsive**: Optimized for desktop, tablet, and mobile devices

-## 🚀 Quick Start
+##  Quick Start

 ### Prerequisites
 - Node.js 16+ and npm